scipp/scippneutron/docs/developer/testing-live-data.rst

 ===================

 The ESS data streaming system is based on the Apache Kafka data streaming platform.
-Testing scippneutron's interface to this system requires running a Kafka server and populating it with neutron data.
+Testing ``scippneutron``'s interface to this system requires running a Kafka server and populating it with neutron data.
 The most convenient way to do this on a developer machine is to use docker containers.